 Inadequate documentation, not meeting state nomination or endorsement requirements, not meeting Federal immigration criteria, incomplete information, typing errors or inadvertent omission of information and documents, your past or present conduct which shows you are not of good character are all grounds for refusal.

-Migration agents are reminded that failure to provide all required details, including an applicant's contact details, will result in an application being refused and the application fee not being refunded.
+Migration agents and Legal Practitioners are reminded that failure to provide all required details, including an applicant's contact details, will result in an application being refused and the application fee not being refunded.

 Review of decision

 The decision may be reviewed if you can demonstrate that an administrative error has been made.
 A decision will not be reviewed because you have failed to provide adequate documentation, not met state nomination or endorsement requirements, provided unclear information, or made errors in or omissions from your application or supporting documents.

 If you can demonstrate an administrative error, you may request a review via email to Skilled & Business Migration and provide details regarding the grounds for your review request within 14 calendar days of the refusal notification.

 Skilled & Business Migration will not, under any circumstances, appeal to the Administrative Appeals Tribunal against a decision by the Department of Home Affairs declining to grant a visa to any applicants.